Minjuvi, 200 mg powder for concentrate for solution for infusion

 Paediatric population

-The Medicines and Healthcare products Regulatory has waived the obligation to submit the results of studies with MINJUVI in all subsets of the paediatric population in diffuse large B-cell lymphoma (see section 4.2 for information on paediatric use).
+The Medicines and Healthcare products Regulatory Agency has waived the obligation to submit the results of studies with MINJUVI in all subsets of the paediatric population in mature B‑cell neoplasms (see section 4.2 for information on paediatric use).

 This medicinal product has been authorised under a so‑called 'conditional approval' scheme.
 This means that further evidence on this medicinal product is awaited.